You are viewing a story from harrypotterfanfiction.com

-I mean, she's just been full of ideas so far this year (and we're only two days into it), but I think this one tops them all, even the B.I.P.
+I mean, she'd just been full of ideas so far this year (and we were only two days into it), but I felt like this one topped them all, even the B.I.P.
 (Blending In Program).

 "The prefect team are up to something," my best friend muttered.
 We were sitting in the prime spot in front of the fire in the common room, having had to scare off a couple of second years with our really bad jokes to get them to scamper first.
 "I'm sure of it.
 And that Percy Weasley, he's in charge."

 I flinched at the mention of my arch-nemesis (well, he's my arch-nemesis in my head, I doubt he thinks the same way).
+He was my complete opposite, obsessed with schoolwork and being good and Prefect stuff.
 "Why Weasley?"

 "He's Head Boy, of course he would be in charge.
-I mean, it could also be Natasha Beardsmore, since she's Head Girl, but given the natural hierarchy of things, it's more likely to be him, because he's a male."
+I mean, it could also be Natasha, since she's Head Girl, but given the natural hierarchy of things, it's more likely to be him, because he's a male."